matomo-org/developer-documentation/docs/4.x/generated/Piwik/Plugins/Live/VisitorDetailsAbstract.md

 Class VisitorDetailsAbstract

-This class can be implemented in a plugin to extend the Live reports, visit log and profile
+This class can be implemented in a plugin to extend the Live reports, visits log and profile

 Methods
 -------